10 best electric hand mixers that whizz up a storm in the kitchen

 Breville hand mixer with heatsoft technology VFM021: £69.99, Lakeland

 While this was slightly larger than some of the models we tested, it ticked all of the boxes, making it a clear winner.
 With its matte grey, white and copper finish, it certainly looks the part, and its functionality also delivers.
-While its 270w power output is lower than some models on the market, it's easy-to-slide 7-speed control and added “boost” button ensure a powerful and efficient output, all while being ergonomically pleasing to hold.
+Its 270w power output is lower than some models on the market, but its easy-to-slide 7-speed control and added “boost” button ensure a powerful and efficient output, all while being ergonomically pleasing to hold.

-Proving it's a Jack of all trades, the Breville mixer comes with dough hooks, beaters and a whisk, plus a storage case to home them all in.
+Proving it's a jack of all trades, the Breville mixer comes with dough hooks, beaters and a whisk, plus a storage case to home them all .
 A special mention goes to its innovative “heatsoft” button, which heats ingredients such as butter, rather than having to wait for them to reach room temperature, to achieve the ideal bake.

 KitchenAid is celebrated for its quality stand mixers, and its hand mixer doesn’t disappoint.
 With its nine-speed setting and LED indicator, it feels like one of the most advanced models on the market.
-It’s also well-designed ergonomically, so you have complete control over whatever you’re mixing.
+It also fits the hand well, so you have complete control over whatever you’re mixing.
 Its 16-wire whisk is ideal for making sauces, puddings and whipped eggs and cream, and it also comes with a mixing rod, dough hooks and turbo beaters – the latter can tackle denser doughs such as cookie dough and cake batter with ease.
-We also liked the fact that it comes with a handy storage bag to keep all of the attachments in.
+We also liked the fact that it comes with a handy storage bag for the attachments.

 Bosch MFQ3030GB hand mixer with 4 accessories: £28, AO